-The principal balance outstanding at December 31, 2019 for loans \$500 thousand and less account for 12.8% of loan volume but 61% of the number of loans.
+The principal balance outstanding at December 31, 2020 for loans \$500 thousand and less account for 13.3% of loan volume but 62% of the number of loans.
 Credit risk on small loans, in many instances, may be reduced by non-farm income sources.
-Loans above \$5 million comprise 25% of our loan volume and are attributable to 42 loans.
+Loans above \$5 million comprise 23% of our loan volume and are attributable to 40 loans.
 Due to their size, financial deterioration or the loss of volume within a combination of large loans may adversely affect the portfolio and our future operating results.
 As such, we closely monitor all large loans.

 Through Federal Agricultural Mortgage Corporation (Farmer Mac), we have reduced the credit risk of certain long-term real estate loans by entering into agreements that provide long-term standby purchase commitments in the event of default.
 Under this program, we continue to hold the loans in our portfolio, and we pay commitment fees to Farmer Mac for the right to sell a loan designated in these agreements to Farmer Mac in the event the loan becomes significantly delinquent (typically four months past due).
 If the borrower cures the default, we must repurchase the loan and the commitment remains in place.
 Farmer Mac long-term standby purchase commitment agreements are further described in Note 3, "Loans and Allowance for Loan Losses".
 Other than the contractual obligations arising from these business transactions with Farmer Mac, Farmer Mac is not liable for any debt or obligation of ours and we are not liable for any debt or obligation of Farmer Mac.
-For more information on Mac. refer to their website www.farmermac.com.
-The amount of loans subject to these Farmer Mac credit enhancements was \$16.8 million at December 31, 2019, \$41.8 million at December 31, 2018 and \$48.2 million at December 31, 2017.
-The decrease in 2019 is primarily due to paydowns on loans subject to Farmer Mac credit enhancements.
-Included in other operating expenses were fees paid for these Farmer Mac commitments totaling \$97 thousand in 2019, \$183 thousand in 2018 and \$217 thousand in 2017.
+For more information on refer website Farmer Mac. to its at www.farmermac.com.
+The amount of loans subject to these Farmer Mac credit enhancements was \$12.7 million at December 31, 2020, \$16.8 million at December 31, 2019, and \$41.8 million at December 31, 2018.
+The decrease in 2020 is primarily due to paydowns on loans subject to Farmer Mac credit enhancements.
+Included in other operating expenses were fees paid for these Farmer Mac commitments totaling \$52 thousand in 2020, \$97 thousand in 2019, and \$183 thousand in 2018.